 To protect the city from this risk, in 2005, the Governorship of Istanbul, with support from the World Bank and GFDRR, launched a comprehensive program to help the city prepare for and respond to earthquakes.

 Ensuring resilience to natural hazards in highways

-Collaboration between the government of Belize and stakeholders has improved data availability and reliability on roads to strengthen resilience to weather hazards.
+Collaboration between the government of Belize and stakeholders has improved the availability and reliability of data on roads, strengthening resilience to weather hazards.

 After catastrophic flooding in January 2005, the government of Guyana launched the Conservancy Adaptation Project to address flood risks in the country’s coastal areas, disseminating vital technical information and key knowledge on disaster risk measures.

 GFDRR helped to strengthen Haiti’s capacity to deliver weather information and early warning systems via its Code for Resilience initiative.